Aliases for SGMS1 Gene

 GeneCards Summary for SGMS1 Gene

 SGMS1 (Sphingomyelin Synthase 1) is a Protein Coding gene.
-Among its related pathways are Sphingolipid metabolism and Sphingolipid metabolism.
+Among its related pathways are Metabolism and Sphingolipid metabolism.
 GO annotations related to this gene include kinase activity and ceramide cholinephosphotransferase activity.
 An important paralog of this gene is SAMD8.